d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 the BERT representation of the special classification token “&lt;cls&gt;” encodes the information of the entire input text sequence.
-As the representation of the input single text, it will be fed into a small MLP made of fully-connected (dense) layers to output the distribution of all the discrete label values.
+As the representation of the input single text, it will be fed into a small MLP consisting of fully-connected (dense) layers to output the distribution of all the discrete label values.